RamonKaspar/MathPrompter/README.md

 This repository contains an implementation of the techniques presented in the research paper ["MathPrompter: Mathematical Reasoning Using Large Language Models"](https://arxiv.org/abs/2303.05398) by Shima Imani, Liang Du, and Harsh Shrivastava from Microsoft Research.
 The implementation aims to replicate the improved performance of Large Language Models (LLMs) in arithmetic reasoning tasks using the MathPrompter technique.

+## Disclaimer

+This project is an independent implementation of the techniques described in the ["MathPrompter: Mathematical Reasoning Using Large Language Models"](https://arxiv.org/abs/2303.05398) paper by Microsoft researchers.
+It is not officially associated with the original authors or Microsoft.
+For the official and original research, please refer to the cited paper.

+## What we did differenetly compared to the original Paper

+### Including units in the Generation of Algebraic Template

+The original paper omits the units (i.e. "$50" is replaced by A).
+I believe that units are important for reasoning (assume the question is "What is 1m divided by 20cm?").
+Therefore, I will leave the units as part of the question.

 ### Custom Few-Shot Prompts

 We have adopted customized few-shot prompts instead of those proposed in the original paper.
 These prompts have shown improved performance and consistency on platforms like Google Gemini Pro and Azure OpenAI GPT-3.5-Turbo.